TomyBDev/TankGame/README.md

 This repo only contains the source files containing code, all godot assets and other related files are not inlcuded.
 The executable will be listed as a release.

+note: This project is only set up to work locally, so to test launch multiple client on same machine.
+Some network configuration may cause issues hosting and connecting to lobbies.

 Interacting with UI:
 Every thing you can click in ui with glow yellow when you hover over it.
 The click will register when you release the mouse click.